NegriAndrea/hebb/README.md

 # hebb
-Halo Extreme Block Bootstrap package to estimate the distribution of N heaviest halo mass you can find in a survery at a given redshift.
+Halo Extreme Bayesian Bootstrap package to estimate the distribution of N heaviest halos masses you can find in a survery at a given redshift.

-`hebb` uses as a basedata the Uchuu simulation halo catalogue (https://skiesanduniverses.org/Simulations/Uchuu) to perform a block bootstrap by shooting boxes of a volume equal of the estimated volume of a survey, and recovering the N largest halo formed at a particular z, with an uncertainty estimate.
+`hebb` uses the Uchuu simulation halo catalogue (https://skiesanduniverses.org/Simulations/Uchuu) by sampling sub-volumes that match the survey’s effective volume, and recovering the mass distribution of the N largest halos formed at a particular $z$, with an uncertainty estimate.
 The volume of the survey is computed given the survey's field of view and redshift depth, or manually selected.
+To validate the output, the code uses a bayesian bootstrap to compute the variance of the inferred parameters.

-Optionally, the code can dump the list of halo found in the search, which can be used to perform a trace back in time with the Uchuu merger tree.
+Optionally, the package can export the list of halos identified in each realization for follow-up analyses, such as tracing halo evolution over time using the Uchuu merger tree.

 Please cite the following papers if you use `hebb` in your work: Negri & Belli (2026), [Ishiyama et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.506.4210I) (Uchuu Data Release 1).